The Psychology of Logic. Two Experimental Challenges to the Logic Programming/Agent Model of Intelligence

 An example may help clarify the distinction between deductions and logical deductions.
 In the context of reasoning about electrical circuits, one might reason from the premise that the switch is open to the conclusion that the lamp is not on.
 This reasoning is a perfectly good deduction, but it is not a logical deduction.
 Given the relation of consequence and incompatibility in the context of electrical possibility, the conclusion follows.
 In the context of logical possibility, however, the conclusion does not follow.
 The premise does not logically imply the conclusion.

-The logical deductions are deductions according to laws (the laws of logic) that hold for all implication relations, whether this is implication in the theory of electrical circuits or implication in any other context.
-There is some dispute about what the laws of logic are, but there is general agreement about some of them.
+The logical deductions are deductions according to laws (the laws of logic) that hold for all implication relations, not just implications in the theory of electrical circuits.
+There is some dispute among philosophers about what the laws of logic are, but there is general agreement about some of them.
 Disjunction-introduction (∨I) and disjunction-elimination (∨E) are examples:

 P ------- ∨I P ∨ Q